guitarbeat/Personal-Website/memory-bank/progress.md

 - ✅ Update component styles to use tokens where appropriate
 - ✅ Test the new token system to ensure it works correctly

-### Phase 2: Standardization (Weeks 3-4) - PLANNING 🔄
+### Phase 2: Standardization (Weeks 3-4) - IMPLEMENTATION 🔄
 #### Week 1: Audit and Planning
-- ⬜ Audit current usage of spacing, typography, and shadows in the codebase
+- ✅ Audit current usage of spacing, typography, and shadows in the codebase
-- ⬜ Create detailed specifications for each system
+- ✅ Create detailed specifications for each system
-- ⬜ Define the structure and naming conventions for new tokens
+- ✅ Define the structure and naming conventions for new tokens
-- ⬜ Create a prototype of the enhanced token system
+- ✅ Create a prototype of the enhanced token system

 #### Week 2: Spacing and Typography Systems
-- ⬜ Implement enhanced spacing scale with clear relationships
+- ✅ Implement enhanced spacing scale with clear relationships
-- ⬜ Create component-specific spacing tokens
+- ✅ Create component-specific spacing tokens
-- ⬜ Develop spacing utility mixins
+- ✅ Develop spacing utility mixins
-- ⬜ Implement comprehensive type scale with modular ratio
+- ✅ Implement comprehensive type scale with modular ratio
-- ⬜ Define typography roles and associated styles
+- ✅ Define typography roles and associated styles
-- ⬜ Create responsive typography mixins
+- ✅ Create responsive typography mixins
 - ⬜ Update documentation for spacing and typography systems

 #### Week 3: Shadow and Responsive Systems
-- ⬜ Implement elevation system with corresponding shadows
+- ✅ Implement elevation system with corresponding shadows
-- ⬜ Create shadow mixins for different UI states
+- ✅ Create shadow mixins for different UI states
 - ⬜ Enhance breakpoint system with contextual breakpoints
 - ⬜ Develop mixins for common responsive patterns
 - ⬜ Create container query approach for component-level responsiveness